samii00/update_check_Unity/README.md

 # update check Unity
-for Bazaar and Myket store
+for cafebazaar.ir and myket.ir store

 contain c# code and aar plugin for check if your game's update exist in store from unity side